 For a company that established themselves as the master of action-RPGs with the latter-day Ys series, Tokyo Xanadu is actually a little clumsy.
 Much of this is due to the camera, which is positioned directly behind your character, rather than taking an overhead view.
 The lock-on doesn’t always keep track of its targets, and boss battles can be troublesome when you can’t interpret what’s going on around you.

-Plus, compared the Ys games, your characters attacks are a little slower and can’t be canceled with a dodge maneuver.
+Plus, compared to some of the Ys games, your characters attacks are a little slower and can’t be canceled with a dodge maneuver.
 Enemies will politely flash before attacking but there are often long wind-ups and they have long range, so you often need to play defensively.
 Once you’ve gotten used to how to evade the enemy types, it’s not a very difficult game at all.
 Even if you don’t and have trouble dodging enemy attacks, there are so many healing items to purchase and consume that you’ll rarely find yourself in much trouble.
 The bland dungeon designs also look and feel like they’re randomly designed, with lots of corridors and open rooms, but they actually aren’t.

 Fundamentally, running around these dungeons and slashing stuff is still fun, even if there are better action titles out there, but that plays into the bigger problem with Tokyo Xanadu.
 It isn’t just that it draws so much from other games, but that it doesn’t understand what made those other games so compelling to begin with.
 Persona isn’t beloved just because it’s a life/dating sim, but also because it presents compelling scenarios that examine the characters’ psychologies and how they fit in modern societies.
 Tokyo Xanadu’s scenarios are pretty typical high school stuff – friends get jealous, family members get ignored, drug and delinquent problems, etc. – and other things draw too much from other anime/manga media, like the presence of an idol group.
 There’s even a chapter where heavy fog rolls into town and civilians get drawn into the Eclipse, which gets a little too close to Persona 4’s central premise.
 Plus, Kou is a boring protagonist, actively disinterested in all of the hobbies and talents of his peers, with his main strengths being his work ethic (he has tons of part time jobs), yet everyone seems to drawn to him anyway.
 There’s not even much of a dating element, considering Kou doesn’t seem to have much of a romantic interest in anyone, despite the female cast routinely fawning over him.
 Aside from the characterization and storytelling, it doesn’t even have a fraction of pop art Persona’s style – events are introduced by simple text on black backgrounds before lazily sauntering to the next scene.